-Tax fees include the preparation of the Company and its subsidiary's annual tax returns.
-This amount is estimated for 2016.
+(1) Tax fees include the preparation of the Company and its subsidiary's annual tax returns.

 Exemption

 The Company has relied upon the exemption provided by section 6.1 of NI 52-110, which exempts a venture issuer from the requirement to comply with the restrictions on the composition of its Audit Committee and the disclosure requirements of its Audit Committee in an annual information form as prescribed by NI 52-110.
 The Company is a "venture issuer" as that term is defined under NI 52-110.